percona/pmm/docs/install-pmm/install-pmm-client/package_manager.md

 1. Visit the [Percona Monitoring and Management 3 download](https://www.percona.com/downloads//) page.
 2. Under *Version:*, select the one you want (usually the latest).
-3. Under *Software:*, select the item matching your software platform.
+3. Under *Software:*, select the item matching your software platform and architecture (x86_64 or ARM64).
 4. Click to download the package file:

     - For Debian, Ubuntu: `.deb`